A habit is defined as:

 ‘A place for everything and everything in it’s place’ is a phrase I'm sure you're familiar with.
 And nowhere is this more integral than in the kitchen.
 Having a home for everything means you're less likely to have cluttered countertops, overflowing drawers and cupboards, and difficulty finding what you're after.

-Cleaning the kitchen only becomes an overwhelming and massive job when you haven't been putting things away when you're finished using them.
+Cleaning the kitchen only becomes an overwhelming and massive job when you don't put things away when you're finished using them.
 Every time you’re about to put something down in your kitchen, ask yourself if it is the right place.
 If it’s dirty, put it in the dishwasher.
 If it’s a food item that’s finished being used, put it in the fridge, pantry or freezer.
 If it doesn’t belong in the kitchen at all - handbag, keys, mail, glasses - then put it in its proper place straight away (the entryway is a great drop spot for most of these belongings!).

 Another good mantra to live by in the kitchen is: if it takes less than 2 minutes, do it now!
 Wipe the counters, refill the coffee canister, put rubbish in the bin, hand-wash a few dishes.
-If it can be completed in less than 2 minutes, and you start making it a habit to put things away when you're finished using them, your kitchen will be able to function more efficiently and effectively.
+If it can be completed in less than 2 minutes, and you make it a habit to put things away when you're finished using them, your kitchen will be able to function more efficiently and effectively.

 2 | Keep the countertops clear